eyedine2/Classic-Steam-Library/README.md

 <br>
 <br>
 ## Installation
 Installation differs slightly between Millennium and SFP.
-For SFP, drop the theme in the `steamui` folder or the `skins` folder inside steamui with SFP left patching.
+For SFP, drop the theme in the `skins` folder inside `steamui`.
+The format should be `Steamui > Skins > 2013steam > *files*`.
+Leave SFP patching.
+Do not close it.
 <br>
 <br>
 For Millennium, open the Millennium Community page and drop the theme onto Millennium.
 Then enable in your interface settings.